 Your donation will ensure our film can be made, and the entire story told in full.

 Please consider setting up a recurring donation.
-With your ongoing support, our film is set for release to coincide with the Anniversary Celebrations in August 2021
+With your ongoing support, our film is set for release to coincide with the Anniversary Celebrations.

 Is the true story of why Indonesia’s final solution for East Timor failed and how Timor Leste was born after 24 years of war.
 Told through the personal stories of key players, eye-witnesses, activists and whistle-blowers, Reluctant Saviour shows why Australia left it so late to send in the peacekeepers and how people power and a sacred promise saved the day.

-Produced and Directed by veteran doco makers, Gil Scrine and Tom Zubrycki, RELUCTANT SAVIOUR is a dramatic documentary that weaves archival footage, interview, animation, recreation, music and silence to evoke the trauma, bastardry, heroism and solidarity that attended the birth of Timor Leste.
+Produced and Directed by veteran doco maker, Gil Scrine, RELUCTANT SAVIOUR is a dramatic documentary that weaves archival footage, interview, animation, recreation, music and silence to evoke the trauma, bastardry, heroism and solidarity that attended the birth of Timor Leste.

 Why this film now?